danieljprice/splash/docs/advanced.rst

 Plotting our figure again (2-1-6-0-/xw) produces the plot shown in :numref:`fig:starpart3`

 Nearly there...!
 To add the finishing touches we want to increase the number of pixels substantially.
-This is done in the r)ender menu, option 1, for which we can use the shortcut ‘r1’:
+This is done in the :ref:`sec:menu-r`, option 1, for which we can use the shortcut ‘r1’:

 ::